What is an overgrown allotment?

-An inspection is carried out to determine the extent of the breach.
-If the complaint is justified, a letter is issued to the owner asking them to clear the allotment to Council’s satisfaction within a period of seven (7) days.
+An inspection is carried by a Council Officer.
+If the Officer believes the property is overgrown, contact is made with the owner asking them to clear the allotment to Council’s satisfaction within an agreed timeframe.

 What happens in the event of non-compliance?

-If the owner fails to clear the land within the specified period, Council will serve a Public Health Notice giving them a further fourteen (14) days to carry out the required works.
+If the owner fails to clear the land within the specified period, Council will serve a Compliance Notice giving them a further fourteen (14) days to carry out the required works.

 If the owner doesn’t undertake the required work, Council will give notice of it’s intention to enter the property and undertake the required work and an on the spot fine may be issued.